cloudstaking/terraform-scaleway-polkadot/README.md

 # terraform-scaleway-validator

-Terraform module to bootstrap Scaleway Instances for Kusama or Polkadot validators.
-The module creates the security groups, instance volumes (`200 GB` by default) and ensure the latest snapshots from
+Terraform module to bootstrap Scaleway instances for Kusama/Polkadot validators.
+It creates security group, instance volume (`200 GB` by default) and ensure the latest snapshots from [Polkashots](https://polkashots.io).

 ## Requirements

+It requires to have Scaleway account and the following environment variables exported.

 ```
 export SCW_DEFAULT_ORGANIZATION_ID=XXXXX-XXX-XXXX-XXXXXXXXX